– Naomi Friedman

 On April 8, 2015, following the appointment, Dr. Sa’ed Ashtan publically condemned American-Muslim leaders engaged in programs aimed at promoting peaceful co-existence and accused Israel of having “ethnically-cleansed Palestinian ancestral lands.”

-Following the assumption of his teaching position in October 2015, Dr. Ashtan leveraged his position to obtain an interview with MSNBC during which he supplied the media with false maps showing the almost complete transfer of ownership from Palestinian to Israeli between 1946 and today.
+Following the assumption of his teaching position in October 2015, Dr. Atshan endorsed the false maps showing the almost complete transfer of land ownership from Palestinian to Israeli hands between 1946 and today.
 Among those easily spotted gross errors is the portrayal of land which is today still owned by Arabs and non-Jews in Israel as having been appropriated from Palestinians by Israelis.
 The 1946 map implies that almost every scrap of land was privately owned by Palestinians—although 50 to 70 percent of the land was government or publicly owned.
 The Sea of Galilee is missing entirely.
 And the UN partition plan is shown to have granted Jerusalem to Palestinians, although the city was supposed to be administered by an international regime.

 MSNBC quickly apologized for airing the factually inaccurate map while Dr. Ashtan expressed the desire to “pinch himself” at having gotten MSNBC to portray these maps, or so he reported on his Facebook page on October 18.